jhpyle/docassemble/_docs/initial.md

 For more information about this feature, see the section on [editing an already-gathered list] in the section on [groups].

+## <a name="sort key"></a>Sorting and filtering items in a table

+If you have a `DAList` or a `DADict` and you want to display a table of some of the items, or display the items sorted in a different way, you can specify `sort key` and `filter` options.

+In a `table` definition where `rows` refers to a `DAList`, `sort key` refers to a function that takes a single parameter as input, namely an item in the list, and returns a value that should be used for sorting the list.
+When Python sorts the list, it will call this function on each item in the list.
+The `sort key` is passed to the `key` parameter of the Python [`sorted`] function.

+Any function name can be used.
+For example, writing `sort key: str` will use the `str()` function to convert each item in the list to text, and then alphabetize the rows based on that textual representation of each item.

+In most cases, though, you will want to write a [`lambda`] function.
+For example:

+{% include side-by-side.html demo="table-sort" %}

+This example uses
+{% highlight yaml %}
+sort key: |
+  lambda y: y.last_eaten
+{% endhighlight %}

+The `last_eaten` attribute is defined by a `datatype: date` field, so the rows will be presented to the user in date order.

+A [`lambda`] function is just like a Python function, except it doesn't have a name.
+Equivalently, you could load a `.py` module file that defines the following function:

+{% highlight python %}
+def get_last_eaten(y):
+    return y.last_eaten
+{% endhighlight %}

+and then you could write `sort key: get_last_eaten`.
+However, it is easier to just write `lambda y: y.last_eaten`.

+Note that the use of the variable name `y` is arbitrary.
+You could use any variable name you want (as long as it isn't a reserved Python keyword).

+<a name="sort reverse"></a>In a `table` definition, `sort reverse`
+indicates whether the rows will be sorted in reverse order.
+In the above example, `sort reverse: True` is used, which means the table will present the items in reverse chronological order. `sort reverse` can refer to `True`, `False`, or any Python expression.
+If `sort reverse` is omitted or it evaluates to a false value, the rows are sorted in forward order.

+<a name="filter"></a>If you want the `table` to present a filtered
+list of the items, you can set `filter` to a Python expression that should be evaluated to determine if the item should be included or not.
+In the above example, the expression is `row_item.seeds > 0`.
+That means that the `table` will omit any items in the `fruit` list where the `seeds` attribute is zero.
+Like an item in the `columns`, the `filter` expression uses the special variables `row_item` and `row_index`.
+The expression is evaluated for each item in the list, and if the expression evaluates to a true value, the item is included in the table.

+If your `table` is editable, it is important to perform sorting and filtering using `sort key`, `sort reverse`, and `filter`, rather than by passing an expression to `rows` that returns an altered version of the underlying list.
+If you give `rows` an altered version of a `DAList` object, some of the editing features might not work correctly.

+Note that these sorting and filtering features do not alter the underlying `DAList` in any way; they only affect the way the `table` representation is displayed.

+### <a name="sort filter dict"></a>Sorting and filtering dictionaries

+The `sort key`, `sort reverse`, and `filter` features also work if the `rows` refers to a `DADict` object.
+The main difference is that the `sort key` function is given a Python `tuple` with two items, the dictionary key and the dictionary value.
+If you want to sort on the key of a dictionary item, access the first item; if you want to sort on the value of a dictionary item, access the second item.

+{% include side-by-side.html demo="table-sort-dict" %}

+In this example, the `sort key` expression is:

+{% highlight python %}
+lambda y: y[1].amount if y[1].receives else 0.0
+{% endhighlight %}

+Here, `y[1]` refers to the value of the dictionary item (a [`DAObject`]).
+The income items that are not received are listed as though their `amount` was zero, and then the other items are listed in `amount` order.

 # <a name="sections"></a>Defining the sections for the navigation bar